yeshcodez/steptech_assignment/README.md

 ### index.html
-In this i have coded the simple form to store the record in the database. i have attach the submit button and it will send the data to the database html file has been named as template that is attached in app.py file.
+In this i have coded the simple form to store the record in the database. i have attach the submit button and it will send the data to the database. html file has been named as template that is attached in app.py file.

 #### app1.py